JamesHMcKay/RiverService/README.md

 sudo certbot --standalone -d openriverdata.com -d www.openriverdata.com certonly

-This will put the certicates in the right place.
+This will put the certificates in the right place.

 Add the files in the server_files directory into the $HOME directory of the lightsail instance.
 Once the container has built, run the update_script.sh to pull the container and start it within the nginx container.